mohsenmodhej/modhej-script/SECURITY.md

-# Pashmak Security Policy
+# Modhej-Script Security Policy

-if you detected a Bug or Vulnearability in the Pashmak project, you can reporting that with the following ways:
+if you detected a Bug or Vulnearability in the Modhej-Script project, you can reporting that with the following ways:

-- report by sending an email to parsampsh@gmail.com
+- report by sending an email to ModhejScript@gmail.com
-- opening an [issue](https://github.com/pashmaklang/pashmak/issues/new) on github
+- opening an [issue](https://github.com/mohsenmodhej/modhej-script/issues/new) on github

 Thank you for helping to this Project!